misspee007/chowbot/README.md

 │   │   │   └── index.js //contains the configuration for the app (i.e initialisation of env variables)
 │   │   ├── database
 │   │   │   ├── db.js //contains the connection to the database
-│   │   │   ├── seeder.js //contains the logic for seeding the database with menu items
+│   │   │   ├── seeder.js //contains the logic for seeding the database.
+The seeder script will run this file.
 │   │   │   └── index.js
 │   │   ├── middleware
 │   │   │   ├── sentry.js //contains the config for the sentry logging middleware